Immigration Medical Exam (IME)

 If you activate the work permit within the POE validity, you will still receive a work permit.
 But it will have restrictions on the bottom, that you can’t work in jobs that require a medical exam.
 You can only work in those jobs after you get a new medical exam.

-Can I do the medical exam before the invitation to save time?
+Can I do the medical exam before receiving an invitation from the pool to save time?

-- A medical exam is valid for 12 months.
-The 12 months for the activation of the work permit begin with the date of the medical exam not with the date of POE approval.
+Additionally, the medical exam is only valid for 12 months.
+The countdown begins on the date of the medical exam, not when you receive your Port of Entry (POE) approval.

 If my Working Holiday application is refused, will the medical exam cost be refunded?